Norman T. White: a short autobiography and credo (written in 1997)

 Even to this day, twenty years later, very few artists have discovered that the computer is far more than a tool.
 A tool is a device designed to perform a set of very particular functions.
 On the other hand, the functionality of a computer is open ended.
 Its full scope is not, and can never be, fully understood, even by its designers.
 The entire notion of information processing is a cipher, expanding as consciousness expands, its fullest significance always remaining beyond our grasp.
 It is as though we have accidentally hooked ourselves onto the tip of a horn of the beast at the heart of the existential labyrinth.
 Part of the problem lies in the word, "computer", itself.
 The name implies willfulness and constrained result.
 It would be far better to call it "fun-house mirror", so that we are reminded how it can take our intention and throw it back to us as a surprising metamorphosis.
 Potentially, that metamorphosis provides a conceptual bridge to a wholly new pattern of thought and investigation.

 Thanks to the "fun-house mirror" effect, my work has been able to liberate itself from tight human control and expectation.
 Another part of that liberation is a liberation of context.
 I believe that for too long, society has clung to the idea that art galleries are integral to art practice.
 The result has been the alienation of large sectors of a society who feel intimidated by the highly controlled, self-conscious aura of the average art gallery.
 My projects in the last ten years have therefore included strategies to bring art to all people of a given place, especially those people who would never enter a gallery willingly.
 Often, the most effective way to do this is by presenting the work in non-gallery settings, anonymously, without labels or explanations.
 In this way, the work, itself already released from strict control, is set loose into a social situation which is further open-ended.
-Hopefully, some form of the question at the heart of the work rubs off on the people which encounter it.
+Hopefully, some form of the question at the heart of the work rubs off on the people who encounter it.

 The above text was submitted to Arte No Seculo XXI,